ritza-co/abbey/article.md

 - Select "Only select repositories", select `abbeytest`, and click "Install & Authorize".
   ![Abbey connected to GitHub](./assets/abbeyConnection.jpg)

 In the cloned repository you have a new Terraform configuration file, `workspace/abbeytest/main.tf`.
 Open it and take a look.
-You can see that Abbey an AWS are present as Terraform providers at the top.
+You can see that Abbey and AWS are present as Terraform providers at the top.
 The majority of the configuration is the `resource "abbey_grant_kit" "IAM_membership" {` section.
 A grant kit consists of:
 - A name and description
 - A workflow, which can have several steps that regulate how access is given.
 In our file, it's a simple one step approval by an administrator.
-- A policy, which is not present in our file, but has conditions that can automatically deny a user access to a resources to save adminstrators time.
+- A policy, which is not present in our file, but has conditions that can automatically deny a user access to a resource to save adminstrators time.
 - An output, which describes what should happen if access is approved.
-In our file, access is given by adding a user to a group in the `access.tf` configuration file.
+In our file, Abbey gives access by adding a user to a group in the `access.tf` configuration file.

 Let's change this grant starter kit to match the particulars of your AWS account:
 - Change the `provider` to Ireland: